icub-tech-iit/documentation/docs/temperature_sensors/software/dataflow.md

 ### Error handling
 The error management is mainly performed by the `2FOC`.

-It performs some checks while reading the temperature from the `I2C` and specific negative values (defined in the code) are set to notify the user.
-The TDB sends 3 bytes on the I2C bus: the temperature value (2 bytes) and its configuration (1 byte).
-The `2FOC` performs the check mainly on the configuration byte.
+The `2FOC` performs some checks while reading the temperature from the `I2C` and makes use of specific negative values (defined in the code) to notify the user of certain events.

+The TDB board sends 3 bytes on the `I2C` bus: the temperature value (2 bytes) and its configuration (1 byte).
+The `2FOC` verifies mainly the configuration byte.

 The possible errors currently managed are the following: